MaximeMonnier/React-site-vitrine/README.md

 ## How does it work ?

-This website work like slider.
+This website works like slider.

 # Technologies used